 If you believe you may have been the victim of misleading or deceptive conduct during the purchase of a business, you should seek legal advice as soon as possible.
 Getting advice early can assist in resolving the business dispute quickly and cost-effectively before the sale proceeds disappear.

 There may be urgent steps that can be taken to limit your loss (particularly if the sale is not yet final).
 Our experienced business purchase dispute lawyers in Melbourne and Sydney can help you claim back your loss.

-Our lawyers who are experience in business purchase disputes can help you claim back your loss.
+Our litigation team have significant experience in business purchase disputes and will push hard to help you in claiming back your loss.